 A request receipt - TLS/DTLS - 10161

-Moving on, the next section explains to you about the working of SNMP.
+For a better understanding of the TCP and UDP protocols, check out our article here.
+Moving on, the next section explains to you the working of SNMP.

 How does SNMP work?

 There are ample activities that happen on a network all day.
-The users browse, download, transfer, search, tons of information or data.
-SNMP establishes communication with the entire network along with all the devices.
+The users browse, download, transfer, and search, tons of information or data.
+SNMP in networking establishes communication with the entire network along with all the devices.

 Additionally, the devices on SNMP are preconfigured.
 Once you enable the protocol, these devices further have the ability to gather the statistics related to their performance.

 There are several network servers available on a network and each one of them will inhibit various MIB files.
-Moreover, the data monitored is stored in the device MIB files.
+Moreover, the data monitored is stored in the device's MIB files.

 SNMP sends SNMP GET requests to the network devices protocol data units.
 This in turn responds to these requests.
 These requests are completely tracked.
 Moreover, the network monitoring tools use these communication data to gather information from SNMP on the network.